 12. Ride to the river.

-The City's newest subway station, Hudson Yards, is just one block away from the Hudson River.
+Among the City’s newest subway stations, Hudson Yards, is just one block away from the Hudson River.
 From the new terminus of the 7 line, you can stroll down the beautiful Hudson River greenway to Chelsea Piers and the Meatpacking District, or north to the Intrepid and the departure point for Circle Line tours.

 13. Express yourself.